Séamus Hennessy (hurler, born 1989): Senior

 Hennessy made his senior competitive debut for Tipperary during the pre-season Waterford Crystal Cup in 2009.
 Later that year he made his National Hurling League debut against Cork, however, Hennessy was an unused substitute during Tipp's subsequent championship campaign.

 In 2010 Hennessy made his championship debut in a ten-point defeat by Cork.
-Tipperray regrouped in the qualifiers and reached a second successive All-Ireland decider.
+Tipperary regrouped in the qualifiers and reached a second successive All-Ireland decider.
 Kilkenny, a team chasing an unprecedented fifth successive championship, provided the opposition and a great game was expected.
 Tipperary got off to a great start which was bolstered by an early Lar Corbett goal.
 He subsequently completed a hat-trick of goals and Tipperary had a fourth by Noel McGrath to deny Kilkenny's drive-for-five and secure a remarkable and convincing 4-17 to 1-18 victory.
 Hennessy came on as a substitute in that game to claim an All-Ireland medal on the field of play.

 Hennessy underwent surgery to cure a knee cartilage complaint in 2011.
 This injury ruled him out of the subsequent championship campaign.
 The injury and recuperation process proved lengthier than first thought, and Hennessy also missed the 2012 championship.

 He returned to the Tipperary panel in 2013 but his knee broke down again in training, with Hennessy forced to retire from the inter-county scene because of the knee injury.